-Walking west you’ll pass Caption John’s seafood restaurant ship, docked there since 1975 (previously it was a Croatian ferry).
+Walking west you’ll pass the former Caption John’s seafood restaurant ship, docked there since 1975 (previously it was a Croatian ferry).

 Further west there’s the ferry docks.
 Ferries have been running to the islands and other locales for decades.
 This is where to catch the ferry to Toronto Island.
 The trip affords great views of the city.
 Toronto Island (or more correctly islands) is probably Toronto’s best park - complete with gardens, beaches (including one for nudists), amusement park, farm, Toronto’s oldest structure the Gibraltar Point Lighthouse (reputed to be haunted by a former murdered keeper), restaurants, and it is the location of Babe Ruth’s first professional home run).
 The failed Toronto to Rochester, New York catamaran ferry also left near here but only lasted only a few months.
 Turns out Torontonians weren’t lining up to go to Rochester after all.

 Continuing on, you’ll pass the Westin Harbour Castle Hotel.
 It is located on the site of Toronto’s worst disaster, the fire of the S.S.
 Noronic.
 In the middle of the night on September 17, 1949, the cruise ship, docked overnight, burned before many passengers were even awakened.
 Of the 695 on board approximately 118 died – all passengers.
 The cause was unknown, but a cowardly crew and inadequate safety measures were blamed.